Categories: Technology

 Thinking outside the “Silicon Valley” box of investment

 Silicon Valley is geographical space that has encapsulated the American dream for decades.
-The idea that great innovators can pave their own path to success has come a long way from HP being built in garage in 1938.
+The idea that great innovators can pave their own path to success has come a long way from HP being built in a garage in 1938.
 Since then the area has witnessed a monumental rise of talent and revolutionary ideas.

 However, in recent years it appears that Silicon Valley’s image has become slightly tainted.
 Its culture has become saturated with a variety of absurd ideas, and image and status now appear to outrank common sense.
 As a TechCrunch article titled “Dear Silicon Valley: America’s fallen out of love with you” from last year put it.